|

 return from the scrap yard.
 Further information will be added to the database, but much information

-is already there so just give it a go.
+is already there so just take the plunge, give it a go.

 Be aware that some locos are located at very personal and